Search all sites near me now

 River Quality

-More than 60 river and stream sites are included in Otago Regional Council’s State of Environment monitoring programme, and an additional eight sites are monitored by NIWA.
+More than 100 river and stream sites are monitored as part of Otago Regional Council’s State of Environment monitoring programme.

 Approximately 23% of New Zealand’s lake surface area occurs in Otago and the region produces 17% of New Zealand’s hydroelectric generation.
 Despite large total water volumes present in the region, many areas of Otago are locally short of summertime water and irrigation is an important feature.